LYxiaotai/MDIC3/README.md

 ##### usage1:

-* user can choose to first calculate the GRN using GNIPLR and then calculate the cell-cell communication results.
+* users can choose to first calculate the GRN using GNIPLR and then calculate the cell-cell communication results.

 ``` python
 # Enter the following command line in the Python terminal